Lezo-Jong/ai-study-plan-recommender/README.md

 - Built around a feedback-driven learning loop
 - Modular function-based architecture
 - Adaptive personalization over static planning
+- This system is designed as a lightweight AI Agent, where state, tools, and workflow interact to create adaptive behavior.

 ---

 ## 🧠 What makes this different?